Rookout/docs/docs/python-container-tutorial.md

 pip install rook
 ```

-If you use a requirements.txt file or something similar, add it there.

 ### 2. Start Rookout

 Load and start the package to connect to your Rookout account (if you haven't signed up, do that [here](https://app.rookout.com/#mode=signUp)).